stratdev3/SimpleW/src/SimpleW.Helper.Swagger/readme.md

 }
 ```

-Open http://localhost:{server.Port}/swagger to see Swagger UI.
+Open http://localhost:{server.Port}/admin/swagger to see Swagger UI or http://localhost:{server.Port}/swagger.json for the json version only

 ## Documentation